hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03c-Online.md

     + best practice: reset the style of the draggable object to default
   + `dragenter`:
     + binding the event to the drop zone
-    + occured when a dragged object enters a drop zone
+    + occurred when a dragged object enters a drop zone
     + good practice: change the appearance of the drop zone
   + `dragleave`:
     + used in relation to the drop zone